eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Data Chain Kit/page_adoption-view.md

 The IRS retrieves data from the Catena-X network (using the necessary infrastructure, see Technical Context), aggregates it and provides it back to the consumers.
 This connection is mandatory.
 If the Catena-X services are unavailable, the IRS cannot perform any work.

-As of now, the IRS uses it technical user credentials provided by the portal to gather the required data.
+As of now, the IRS uses technical user credentials provided by the portal to gather the required data.
 This might be changed to use the consumer credentials in the future.

 ## Standards